-This page can help solve Chrysler serpentine belt problems that are common on both cars and mini vans.
+This page can help solve Chrysler serpentine belt problems common on both cars and mini vans.
 Included is the belt diagram and details about the enhancement kit now available.
-I am also including information from a technical service bulletin on how to fix it for good.

-It will fit most cars with these engines that fall within the range.
-If you are a Caravan owner then you might have seen your belt come off when the van goes through a deep puddle or heavy snow.
-This serpentine belt kit solves the problem for good.
+If you're a Caravan owner then you've probably seen your belt shred like cheese or come off completely when the van goes through a deep puddle or heavy snow.
+This enhancement kit solves the problem for good.

-I have installed this kit on several vehicles with good results.
-What solves the belt coming off problem is the ridge or guide on the new included pulleys.
-This feature also makes the new belt harder to install.
+I've installed it on several vehicles with good results.
+What solves the belt coming off problem is the ridge or guide on the new and included pulleys.
+The drawback is, this feature also makes the new belt harder to install.

-For this reason I do recommend getting the special serpentine belt tool to give you the leverage needed to fully disengage the tensioned spring.
-This assures you will get just enough slack to squeeze the ribbed side of the belt over the guide.
+For this reason I recommend getting a special serpentine belt tool to give you the extra leverage needed to fully disengage the tension spring.

-Overall I have had little experience with Mopar products.
-But my neighbor has a Chrysler town and country SE with a 3.8 L engine.
+However, my neighbor has a Chrysler Town and Country SE with a 3.8 L engine.
 We live in Florida and experience extremely heavy rains and some minor flooding in our area during rainy season.

 Every time my neighbor's minivan would go through a deep puddle it would take off the engine belt.
 Before discovering the gates solution kit and reinstalling it several times as well as replacing the serpentine belt along with the standard off the shelf tensioner this problem continued.

-At work I checked through technical service publications on the Mitchell system related to Chrysler serpentine belt problems.
+At work I checked through technical service publications on the All Data system related to Chrysler serpentine belt problems.
 There's a ton of service bulletins on the Chrysler 3.3 L and 3.8 Liter engines for the model year 1996 - 99.

 I wrote an article for the auto repair blog about timing belts and why it's important to check availability of complete timing belt kits.